Comparison with experimental data of different theoretical approaches to high-energy electron bremsstrahlung including quantum coherence effects: Sampling of the differential cross section

 \section{Sampling of the differential cross section}

 Once a bremsstrahlung emission has been selected to happen by the code, it is necessary to sample the photon energy $k$ according to the differential cross section given by Eq.~(\ref{eq:BK_dsdk}).
 Of course, it is not possible to find analytically the primitive of Eq.~(\ref{eq:BK_dsdk}) and use directly the transformation method.
-The straightforward application of the acceptance-rejection method would be quite inefficient because of the $1/k$ BH-divergence in Eq.~(\ref{eq:BK_dsdk}).
-This problem was tackled by Butcher and Messel to perform the first Monte Carlo simulations of electromagnetic shower in the fifties: they introduced the ``composition and rejection'' method~\cite{Butcher:1958}.
-The natural variable for the sampling is the ratio $y=k/T_{\mathrm{E}}$ which spans the interval $\mathrm{TCUT}/T_{\mathrm{E}}\leq y\leq 1$, where $\mathrm{TCUT}$ is the low energy cut imposed on photon propagation in the Monte Carlo code.
+The straightforward application of the acceptance-rejection method would be quite inefficient because of the $1/k$ BH divergence in Eq.~(\ref{eq:BK_dsdk}).
+This problem was tackled by Butcher and Messel to perform the first Monte Carlo simulations of electromagnetic showers in the fifties: they introduced the ``composition and rejection'' method~\cite{Butcher:1958}.
+The natural variable for the sampling is the ratio $y=k/T_{\mathrm{E}}$ which spans the interval $\mathrm{TCUT}/T_{\mathrm{E}}\leq y\leq 1$, where $\mathrm{TCUT}$ is the low-energy cut imposed on photon propagation in the Monte Carlo code.
 Then $y$ can be sampled from the function $1/(y\,\ln(T_{\mathrm{E}}/\mathrm{TCUT}))$ by the transformation

 where the random number $r_{1}$ is uniformly distributed over the $0$--$1$ range.
-Then the acceptance-rejection method is applied to the rejection function
+Afterwards, the acceptance-rejection method is applied to the rejection function

 by drawing a second random number $r_{2}$, also uniformly distributed between $0$ and $1$, and accepting it if $r_{2}\leq r(y)$.
 If this is not the case, the whole procedure is repeated from the sampling of $r_{1}$.
-Since the $1/k$ BH-divergence of Eq.~(\ref{eq:BK_dsdk}) is already taken into account in Eq.~(\ref{eq:y_tr}), the corresponding expression for $q(x)$ reads
+Since the $1/k$ BH divergence of Eq.~(\ref{eq:BK_dsdk}) is already taken into account in Eq.~(\ref{eq:y_tr}), the corresponding expression for $q(x)$ reads

-The dielectric suppression is included by means of the substitutions given in Subsection~\ref{sec:BK_diel}.
-Although Eqs.~(\ref{eq:BK_dsdk}) and~(\ref{eq:BK_q}) are only valid in the ultra-relativistic limit, it is necessary to enforce energy conservation exactly in the Monte Carlo code, thus it is assumed $x=y\,T_{\mathrm{E}}/E$.
+The dielectric suppression is included by means of the substitutions given in Sec.~\ref{sec:BK_diel}.
+Although Eqs.~(\ref{eq:BK_dsdk}) and~(\ref{eq:BK_q}) are only valid in the ultrarelativistic limit, it is necessary to enforce energy conservation exactly in the Monte Carlo code; thus, it is assumed $x=y\,T_{\mathrm{E}}/E$.
 This distinction is always negligible except very close to the lower cut $T_{\mathrm{min}}=50$~MeV, imposed for electron propagation.
 Indeed, the details of the cross section close to this threshold do not affect appreciably the final result of the simulation.